-3.1 Bottom-up costs
+3.1.
+Bottom-up costs

 We extract from the bottom-up engineering models the relative cost of electricity from CCS technologies compared to conventional technologies, the thermodynamic efficiency, and the shares of capital, labor, and energy inputs to represent the CCS technologies in EPPA.
 We base the generation cost and efficiency of CCS technologies on the bottom-up engineering costs as estimated by David and Herzog (2000).
-Their analysis averages several generation cost studies from the U.S. and Europe of advanced gas and coal generation technologies both with and without carbon capture.
-Given the cost structure of the CGE model, it proves useful to consider the total unit cost of electricity as the sum of generation (including CO2 capture), transmission and distribution (T&D), sequestration, and the cost or carbon permits to cover that portion of carbon that is not captured:
+Their analysis averages several generation cost studies from the US and Europe of advanced gas and coal generation technologies both with and without carbon capture.
+Given the cost structure of the CGE model, it proves useful to consider the total unit cost of electricity as the sum of generation (including CO_2 capture), transmission and distribution (T&D), sequestration, and the cost of carbon permits to cover the portion of carbon that is not captured:

-$$C{Electricity} = C{Generation} + C{T\&D} + C{Sequestration} + \kappa P{Carbon}$$ (2)
+$$C{\text{Electricity}} = C{\text{Generation}} + C{\text{TD}} + C{\text{Sequestration}} + \kappa P{\text{Carbon}}$$ (2)

 where the constant κ is the technology-specific rate of carbon emitted per unit of electricity produced.
-Formulated as such, Equation 2 makes explicit the dependence of the cost of electricity on the price that must be paid for any carbon that is emitted to the atmosphere by the technology, as even capture technologies cannot capture 100% of the carbon in the fuel.
+Formulated as such, Eq.
+(2) makes explicit the dependence of the cost of electricity on the price that must be paid for any carbon that is emitted to the atmosphere by the technology as even capture technologies cannot capture 100% of the carbon in the fuel.

-The generation costs, as described in David and Herzog (2000), are based on known, but more efficient, state-of-the-art, technologies that are limited in use today.
+The generation costs, as described by David and Herzog (2000), are based on known, but more efficient, state-of-the-art, technologies that are limited in use today.
 We use David and Herzog's (2000) set of cost estimates that assume that small technical improvements are made prior to commercial availability in 2020.
-These technology-based studies do not include estimates of transmission and distribution (T&D) costs but these must be considered as they are included in other electric technologies within EPPA.
-T&D costs were derived from U.S. data (U.S. DOE, 1999).
-Sequestration costs include pipeline transport of the captured CO2 of up to 500 kilometers, its injection into a reservoir, and other costs related to the disposal site such as monitoring.
-We use a constant cost of \$36 per metric ton of carbon for the sequestration component of the costs where the carbon is transported and injected into the reservoir as liquid CO2.
+These technology-based studies do not include estimates of transmission and distribution (T&D) costs but these costs must be incorporated as they are included in other electric technologies within EPPA.
+T&D costs were derived from US data (U.S. DOE, 1999).
+Sequestration costs include pipeline transport of the captured CO_2 of up to 500 km, its injection into a reservoir, and other costs related to the disposal site such as monitoring.
+We use a constant cost of \$37 per metric ton of carbon for the sequestration component of the costs where the carbon is transported and injected into the reservoir as liquid CO_2 .
 This cost estimate is from Herzog (2000).
 Based on the analysis of David and Herzog (2000), we assume the technologies capture 90% of the carbon content of the fuel input.